 Pan Mine Project

-For more information on the Pan Mine Project or to obtain a printed copy of the Final EIS, contact Miles Kreidler, BLM Ely District mining engineer, at (775) 289-1893 or firstname.lastname@example.org.
+For more information, contact Miles Kreidler, BLM Ely District mining engineer, at (775) 289-1893 or firstname.lastname@example.org.